gathering/tgno-backend/README.md

 Once running you should start an interactive shell in `web` container in order to have full access to any Django and Wagtail commands.
 This can be done via `docker-compose exec web bash`, or via our shortcut `make`/`make shell`

 We recommend using the for most commands as there is no value in duplicating all simple commands in local make files, and it makes i a lot easier to tinker and learn how things work.
 To list all commands available try `python manage.py` (while in the interactive shell)

+### 2. Make sure you are ready to commit code

+We use pre-commit for making sure all code conforms to the same formatting.
+This happens automatically on commit after this first time setup.

+1. Install [Pre-commit](https://pre-commit.com/#install) (Usually `pip install pre-commit` or `brew install pre-commit`)
+2. Activate it via `pre-commit install`

 ## Contribute?